 It wasn’t until the early 90s when To Cross the Rubicon (a screenplay she co-wrote with filmmaker, Patricia Royce) was produced by Seattle indie group, The Lensman Company, that she re-entered the acting arena.
 Directed by Barry Caillier, it starred both screenwriters, as well as iconic song man, J.D.
 Souther, and Twilight’s Billy Burke—with David Crosby and Jeffrey Dean Morgan in cameo roles.
 A small but appreciated gem on the indie circuit at the time, its most enduring significance for Devon Wilke (beyond introducing her to her husband) was both launching her screenwriting career and convincing her to re-embrace the art and craft of acting.

 As a member of the prestigious Alliance Repertory Company of Burbank, CA, she appeared in a number of stage productions, most notably THE FINISH LINE, a well-received collage piece on the topic of euthanasia.
 Controversial and irreverent, Devon Wilke wrote five of the performed pieces, appearing in several, as well as wrote and recorded the show’s titular theme song.

 By the late 90s, Devon Wilke was cast as an embittered businesswomen (who got all the blues songs) in the iconic Los Angeles hit, IT IS JUST ME, OR IS IT HOT IN HERE?, an original musical presented by Theatre InSite.

-Helmed by award-winning director, Michael Arabian, produced by Matt Goldsby, book & lyrics by Barbara Schill, music by Dave MacKay, and choreographed by Kay Cole (who originated the role of “Maggie” in A Chorus Line), the show ran for a year-and-a-half by way of CBS Radford Studios and the Odyssey Theatre, finishing its successful run at the Century City Playhouse.
+Helmed by award-winning director, Michael Arabian, produced by Matt Goldsby, book & lyrics by Barbara Schill, music by Dave MacKay, and choreographed by Kay Cole (who originated the role of “Maggie” in A Chorus Line), the show ran for eighteen months by way of CBS Radford Studios and the Odyssey Theatre, finishing its successful run at the Century City Playhouse.